buildarr/ansible-playbooks/README.md

 Try changing the configuration for the Sonarrs/Prowlarr in the Buildarr configuration file to better match your needs.

-Once the changes are redeployed to the host using the Ansible command, Buildarr will automatically pick up the changess and update the Sonarr instances.
+Once the changes are redeployed to the host using the Ansible command, Buildarr will automatically pick up the changes and update the Sonarr instances.

 If you have any suggestions for better configuration defaults for the Ansible playbook, please let me know by creating a GitHub issue or pull request!